lyndon025/playtested/src/content/article/indianajonesgreatcircle.md

 ---
 author: lyndonguitar
 category: Review
-description: Indiana Jones and the Great Circle surprises with its effective first-person perspective, engaging puzzles, and a combat style that perfectly captures Indy’s character, despite some rudimentary stealth.
+description: Indiana Jones and the Great Circle surprises with its effective first-person perspective, engaging puzzles, and a combat style that perfectly captures Indy’s character, despite some rudimentary gameplay elements.
 featured: false
 gallery:
   - /images/reviews/2024-12-24-indiana-jones-great-circle-0.avif